microprediction/microprediction/README.md

 on why [microprediction is synomymous with AI](https://www.microprediction.com/welcome-4) due to the possibility of value function prediction, and a straightforward
 [plausibility argument](https://www.microprediction.com/welcome-2) for why an open source, openly networked collection of algorithms that are perfectly capable of [managing each other](https://www.microprediction.com/welcome-5) will sooner or later eclipse all other modes of production of prediction.
-In order to try to get this idea off the ground, there are some ongoing [competitions](https://www.microprediction.com/competitions) and developer incentives.
+In order to try to get this idea off the ground, there are some ongoing [developer incentives](https://www.microprediction.com/competitions).

 ## Ultra-Quick Start.
 The best way to get the joke is by participating.
 Here are two possibilities, both very easy.